SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step8-Configure-Decisions-Part2/README.md

     ![plot](./images/ActionId.png)

 5. The Decision is now configured with the Business Rule successfully.
 To use the decision in our CAP extension application we need to deploy all the latest changes in the Decision.

-    First click on **Release** to release the Decisions.
+    First, click on **Release** to release the Decisions.

     ![plot](./images/RuleCreated.png)